Bloodhound Gang: Onstage antics

-The band caused controversy in 2006 when they started using a "golden shower" act onstage during a rendition of Depeche Mode's "Enjoy the Silence" at Rock am Ring and Pinkpop.
+The band caused controversy in 2006 when they started using a "golden shower" act onstage during a cover of Depeche Mode's song "Enjoy the Silence" at Rock am Ring and Pinkpop.

-On July 30, 2013, during a concert in Kyiv, Ukraine, band member Jared Hasselhoff was seen urinating on the flag of Ukraine while on stage.
+During a concert in Kyiv on July 30, 2013, Hasselhoff desecrated a Ukrainian flag by urinating on it.
 The incident drew outrage from local politicians, and the band faced criminal charges of hooliganism.
-Days later, after an onstage stunt involving the flag of Russia in Odessa, where Hasselhoff stuffed the flag down the front of his pants and pulled it out of the back in addition to shouting at the crowd to “Don’t tell Putin”, the band's show in Anapa, Russia was cancelled, and the band members were assaulted at the airport, including being pelted with eggs and rotten tomatoes.
-A flag of the United States was also trampled and spat on.

-Vladimir Markin of the Investigative Committee of Russia said that his department was prepared to file criminal charges if prosecutors thought they had a case.
-Although Jared Hasselhoff apologized in public for the profanation of a state symbol of Russia, the band was forced to cancel their Russian stay immediately, and their visas were summarily cancelled.
-On August 3, 2013, they left Russia via Sheremetyevo International Airport.
+During a concert in Odesa a few days later, Hasselhoff stuffed a Russian flag down the front of his pants and pulled it out of the back while telling the crowd "don't tell Putin".
+The band's Russian show in Anapa was cancelled and the band members were assaulted at the airport, including being pelted with eggs and rotten tomatoes.
+An American flag was also trampled and spat on.
+Vladimir Markin of the Investigative Committee of Russia said that the department was prepared to file criminal charges if prosecutors thought they had a case.
+Hasselhoff publicly apologized for the profanation of a state symbol of Russia, but the band members were still forced to immediately cancel their Russian stay and their visas were summarily cancelled.
+They left Russia from Sheremetyevo International Airport on August 3.